-As noted, Special Ad Audiences are a lot like Lookalike Audiences in that they allow you to create an audience of people similar to those in a source audience of people who are close to you (you can’t otherwise create Lookalike Audiences for Housing, Credit, and Employment ads).
+As noted, Special Ad Audiences are a lot like Lookalike Audiences in that they allow you to create an This is the group of people who can potentially see your ads.
+You help influence this by adjusting age, gender, location, detailed targeting (interests and behaviors), custom audiences, and more.
+More of people similar to those in a source audience of people who are close to you (you can’t otherwise create Lookalike Audiences for Housing, Credit, and Employment ads).

 The difference is that a Special Ad Audience is adjusted to comply with the restrictions related to the Special Ad Category.
 It won’t use information like age and gender or certain demographics, behaviours, or interests.

 Of course, Special Ad Audiences are going away due to Meta’s settlement agreement with HUD.
 While this specifically impacts housing, Facebook will be removing Special Ad Audiences for all Special Ad Categories.

 Following is the timeline from Meta regarding the deprecation of Special Ad Audiences:

 - August 25, 2022: you will no longer be able to create new special ad audiences.

 - September 13, 2022: special ad audiences will no longer be available for use in new ad creation via the API.